Pests in Gardens and Landscapes: Quick Tips

 - For other insects, perform a drench test as described on reverse.

-- If you do not find live pest insects at high levels, do not treat with chemicals.
+- If you do not find live pest insects at high levels, do not treat with pesticides.

 If there is a damaging number of insects: